Sitecore/Sitecore.Pathfinder/README.md

 ## Visual Studio

+To quickly create a Visual Studio project, run this command ```scc init-visualstudio```.
+This will create a .csproj file and some additional files to support Visual Studio and Grunt.
+Afterwards make sure the run the installgrunt.cmd to install GruntJS.

+To manually create a Visual Studio project:

 1. Create a web project in Visual Studio
 1. Add a reference to Sitecore.Kernel
 1. Install the Sitecore Pathfinder Nuget package